tuanduc2904/Shopping/README.md

 Step 3: $ yarn install

-Step 4: Go to the Android folder in the project, open the local.properties file to edit 'sdk.dir = / Users / {your users} / Library / Android / sdk'
+Step 4: Go to the 'android' folder in the project, open the local.properties file to edit 'sdk.dir = / Users / {your users} / Library / Android / sdk'

 Step 5: $ react-native run-android || $ react-native run-ios